 Requirements for the Religious Studies minor

 The minor requires 18 credits, 9 of which must be at the 300-400 level.
 RELS 100 and RELS 460 are both required.
 Courses taken at Concordia College or Minnesota State University-Moorhead may count toward the minor, subject to pre-approval by religious studies faculty.
 Courses relevant to Religious Studies within other NDSU departments may also be eligible, subject to pre-approval.
 A minimum of 9 credits must be taken at NDSU.
+The minor cirriculum guide can be found here.

 100 World Religions